 - Serve immediately on whole grain toast, with whole foods crackers, in a lettuce wrap or on bed of arugula.

-Store: Refrigerate in an airtight container for up to 2 days.
+- Store: Refrigerate in an airtight container for up to 2 days.
 It will start browning on day 2 but is safe to eat.

 Recipes and images are a copyright of ifoodreal.com.
-It is against the law to republish recipes anywhere including social media, print and all world wide web.
-Nutritional info is provided for informational purposes only and to the best knowledge.
+It is against the law to republish recipes without permission.
+Nutritional info is approximate.